Alluxio/alluxio/integration/kubernetes/helm-chart/monitor/README.md

 # Introduction

-This chart bootstraps a monitoring system on a [Kubernetes]() cluster using the [Helm]() package manager.
-This monitor system can be used to monitor an alluxio cluster started on [Kubernetes]() cluster.
+This chart bootstraps a monitoring system on a Kubernetes cluster using the [Helm](https://helm.sh/docs/using_helm/#installing-helm) package manager.
+This monitor system can be used to monitor an [Alluxio](https://www.alluxio.io/) cluster started on Kubernetes cluster.

 ## Pre-requisites